UV-LED Parts

 Overview

 Wiring one of these boxes will typically take an entire rainy Saturday.
 Nothing is hard to do, but it can be tedious and involves a lot of cutting, stripping, and connecting wires.
 Please use standard wiring colors!
 If you ever sell or give your box away, using a non-standard wire color scheme will confuse anyone who needs to work on your box in the future.
 This means for the AC wiring - use black wire for Load (L), white wire for Neutral (N), and green wire for ground (G).
+In European countries, brown wire is used for Load (L), and blue wire is used for Neutral (N).
 For DC wiring, use red wire for DC positive (+) and black wire for DC negative (-).

 Wiring Diagram